-11) You will land in completely different interface here.
+11) You will land in a completely different interface here.
 It’s totally changed from earlier FreeNAS versions.

-First thing you have to do is, change the time zone in first screen.
+The first thing you have to do is, change the time zone in the first screen.

 How to change IP address in FreeNAS 0.8?

-13) Select the interface from dropdown box, by default your first network adapter will be listed as em0.
-Select it and give the static IP with name as shown below.
+13) Select the interface from the dropdown box, by default your first network adapter will be listed as em0.
+Select it and give the static IP with the name as shown below.

 Click Add Interface.
-Network will be lost between guest and host now.
+The network will be lost between guest and host now.
 Configure the host’s network to be able to communicate with guest FreeNAS.

 That’s the end of How to Install FreeNAS 0.8 on VMware.

-If you have time to play around with storage creations and settings in new version with new interface, please share them here.
+If you have time to play around with storage creations and settings in the new version with the new interface, please share them here.

 FreeNAS is an ideal solution to make your old computer or virtual machine as storage for production and testing environment.
 Stay tuned with Sysprobs for more articles on this new beta and final versions.